-Moving on, Haunted Mansion doesn’t often offer FastPasses.
-The attraction seems to most often FastPass in the Fall and Winter when the attraction has an overlay.
-If you are there when FastPass is offered, it still wouldn’t rank very high on my list.
+Moving on, Haunted Mansion is similar to Pirates in that the queue should move quickly unless it’s a busy time or Haunted Mansion has it’s overlay, Haunted Mansion Holiday, up.
 The line may look long but it does move fast and the queue is pretty interesting.
 If the line is extremely long then, sure, grab a FastPass.
 There are plenty of attractions that should take priority over this though.

-Roger Rabbit’s Car Toon Spin and Buzz Lightyear Space Ranger Spin are the least popular attractions on this list.
+Autopia and Buzz Lightyear Space Ranger Spin are the least popular attractions on this list.
 Conventional wisdom is that you should skip getting a FastPass here.
 But, I’m not much for conventional wisdom or wisdom, in general.
 The FastPass times for these attractions are never far from the current time.
 Meaning that if it’s 1 P.M. and you’re getting a FastPass for one of these attractions, the return window will begin close to 1 P.M.
 Assuming it is (and it will be during most times of the year) then you might as well get a FastPass if the wait time on the line is more than 10 minutes.
-You can use your FastPass almost immediately and then will have another one by the time you’re done riding around with Roger Rabbit or Buzz.
+You can use your FastPass almost immediately and then will have another one by the time you’re done riding.
 The time it saves could be minuscule but it’s a little less time you’ll have to spend in a line and a little more time that you could spend exploring Disneyland.
 With all that being said, definitely don’t use a FastPass on these attractions before basically anything else on this list.

 In that same vein, “it’s a small world” now offers FastPass and probably isn’t the best use of a FastPass.
 Standing in that hot line during the day isn’t enjoyable but just save this attraction for nighttime and skip the FastPassing here.

 Indiana Jones can have insane lines.
-Unfortunately, the FastPass doesn’t help you surpass the lines as much as I’d hope.
+Unfortunately, the FastPass doesn’t help you surpass the lines all that much.
 The queue for the attraction is about half outside and half inside.
 A FastPass here will help you surpass the outside portion.
 If the park is extremely crowded then this is significant, but unless you wait until the middle of the day to ride Indiana Jones then I’m guessing that the line outside won’t be significant.
 What I would recommend is heading to Indiana Jones fairly early in the morning.
 Make it one of the first 2 or 3 attractions that you go ride.

 If I had to guess, I would bet that Big Thunder Mountain Railroad has the wait times that vary the most at Disneyland.
 I have seen Big Thunder with a 5 minute wait and an hour-long wait.
 If you head there at park open or late at night, the wildest ride in the wilderness won’t have much of a line.
 If you do want to ride Big Thunder Mountain Railroad in the middle of the day, then a FastPass is beneficial.
 The same concept that went for Roger Rabbit and Buzz is the same here, but there will be a longer wait until your FastPass window.
 I don’t think Big Thunder is a great use of a FastPass but it isn’t the worst either.

 Matterhorn Bobsleds is the newest addition to the Disneyland FastPass game.
 Like Big Thunder, the Matterhorn can have varied wait times.
-More often than not though the lines can be fairly long.
+More often than not though the lines are fairly long.
 Match that with an extremely uninteresting (or complete lack of) queue and the Matterhorn should be pretty high on the FastPass list.
 I’d put it in the top 4.
 You could use the single-rider line here, as the vehicles are single file anyway and you won’t be sitting next to anyone.

 With any of my advice, all of this depends on personal preference.
 For example, if you (for some ridiculous reason) don’t like Splash Mountain then don’t worry about FastPassing that attraction.
 Here is a ranking of all the options to FastPass at Disneyland:

 - Splash Mountain – I like waiting to use this FastPass as your 2nd or 3rd choice so that you ride Splash during a warmer part of the day.
-Don’t wait too long in the summer though because they’ll run out of FastPasses fast.
+Don’t wait too long in the summer though because they’ll run out of FastPasses.

 - Matterhorn Bobsleds – This is a miserable line to wait in and it can get quite long.
 I’d either make this your 3rd FastPass of the day or go to the Matterhorn late at night or first thing.
 For the record, this is one of the more fun attractions at night!

-- Big Thunder Mountain Railroad – While the wait times vary here (seriously, just ride it late at night if you are able to stay late), BTMR is popular and is a nice queue to skip on a hot day.
-If it’s really hot, this should be above Star Tours.
-Still, I think this is a little less popular and that makes it fall to the 4th spot.
+- Big Thunder Mountain Railroad – While the wait times vary here, BTMR is popular and is a nice queue to skip on a hot day.
+If it’s really hot, this could even move up a few spots.
+Still, I think this is a little less popular and that makes it fall to the 5th spot.

 - Indiana Jones – What should be high on the list is brought down because of the FastPass not getting you very far in line.
 Ride this attraction early and the wait would be roughly the same as getting a FastPass during the middle of the day.
-My plan of attack would be – FastPass Space Mountain (ride when time is up, which should be almost immediately), ride Star Tours, FastPass Splash Mountain, ride Indiana Jones, ride Jungle Cruise, use FastPass for Splash, and then conquer the rest of the park.
-Fantasyland is a great place to go at park opening too, as there is no great time to go to Peter Pan.
-If you have 2 days at DL, follow the plan I listed above one day and do Fantasyland at park opening on the other day.
+My plan of attack would be – FastPass Space Mountain (ride when time is up, which should be almost immediately), go to Fantasyland, FastPass Splash Mountain, ride Indiana Jones, ride Jungle Cruise, use FastPass for Splash, and then conquer the rest of the park.
+That’s essentially following our Disneyland Itinerary.

 - Haunted Mansion – This attraction can get fairly popular and this isn’t a bad use of a FastPass if you have already been on each of the attractions above this.
 Still, the line moves fast and the queue is one of my favorites in the whole park.